BestTimesToVisit.com Logo

 Rental Cars

-Renting a car offers the most freedom and flexibility to explore at your own pace, especially if you plan to venture off the beaten path.
-Major international rental companies are available at airports and in larger towns.
+Renting a car gives you the most freedom to explore at your own pace, especially if you plan to visit off-the-beaten-path locations.
+Driving is on the left side of the road.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.